 Preparing to Breastfeed

 There are many things you can do during your pregnancy to help prepare for breastfeeding.
-The checklist below will help set you up for success, but will also help you have a plan for if the start of your breastfeeding journey is a little rocky.
+The breastfeeding basics checklist below will help set you up for success, but will also help you have a plan for if the start of your breastfeeding journey is a little rocky.
 Your steps of preparation now will come in handy.
 Learning about what to expect and discovering some tools to make life easier after the baby arrives will enable you to spend less time worrying and more time enjoying your new baby.

 Your prenatal checklist